Savinho can step up for Man City and Liverpool may regret selling Fabio Carvalho to Brentford - The Radar

 Like Guehi, and unsurprisingly given his Barcelona schooling, Riad is also comfortable on the ball.
 Last season at Betis, his 89.7 per cent pass success rate was higher than any other starter.
 According to Lopez, he does not shy away from the more difficult passes either.

-"He is really in possession comfortable, especially on his left foot," he says.
-"He drives the ball forward to find free spaces, even with diagonal passes to the wingers.
+"He is really comfortable in possession, especially on his left foot," he says.
+"He likes to drive forward with the ball to find free spaces, often playing diagonal passes to the wingers.
 He knows how to combine with team-mates and how to orchestrate build-up play."

-And so, as the uncertainty around Guehi's future continues, Palace can take comfort from the fact they already have an exciting young centre-back waiting to make a mark of his own.
+And so, as the uncertainty around Guehi's future continues, Palace can take comfort from the fact that, in Riad, they already have an exciting young centre-back waiting to make a mark of his own.

 David Raya offered a glowing assessment of new defender Riccardo Calafiori in an interview at Arsenal's training ground this week, highlighting his willingness to throw himself into challenges.
 "He would put his head in a washing machine," he said with a chuckle.